acoulton/mimic/README.md

 just run the following from the base folder:

     phpunit --bootstrap=modules/unittest/bootstrap.php --group=mimic modules/unittest/tests.php

+The Mimic test suite also runs continuously on [Travis CI](http://travis-ci.org/acoulton/mimic) against the current codebase.
+Helper scripts are provided in the dev/ folder to create a sandbox with up to date Kohana core and required modules.

 ## Further Documentation
 Is included with the module, integrated into the Kohana online userguide.